rloutlaw/JavaSDKDocs/outlawSDKDocs/download.md

 ms.author: routlaw;asirveda

 ---
-# Azure Maven depdencies
+# Import Azure Maven dependencies into your Java projects

-Use libraries in your Java projects to [manage Azure resources](#management) and integrate Azure services in your applications.
+Import libraries into your Java projects to [manage Azure resources](#management) and integrate Azure services in your applications.

 | | |
 | ------------- | ---------- |